chaoss/wg-dei/focus-areas/project-and-community/psychological-safety.md

 ### This metric is a release candidate.
 To comment on this metric please see Issue [#376](https://github.com/chaoss/wg-diversity-inclusion/issues/376).
 Following a comment period, this metric will be included in the next regular release.

-Question: To what extent do community members feel safe within a community, including adding contributions, influencing change, bringing their authentic selves, and general participation within the project?
+Question: To what extent do community members feel safe within a community, including adding contributions, influencing change, bringing their authentic selves, and generally participating within the project?

 ## Description
 A key component that is integral to the goal of community inclusion, is psychological safety.
 Psychological safety can be defined in several different stages, according to the [Center for Creative Leadership](https://www.ccl.org/articles/leading-effectively-articles/what-is-psychological-safety-at-work/):